 The FAFSA is now easier to file and available early, giving you a better opportunity to receive federal funds for school.
-File your 2019-20 Free Application for Federal Student Aid (FAFSA) today!
+File your Free Application for Federal Student Aid (FAFSA) today.
 The Central Piedmont School Code is 002915.
 Be sure to complete the financial aid process by the Central Piedmont financial aid office's suggested deadlines.
 You will not be considered for any financial aid or scholarships until all required documents are completed and returned to the Central Piedmont financial aid office.
-Applying early will allow you to submit the FAFSA as early as October 1st using prior year information.
-For example, you can apply for 2019-2020 financial aid starting October 2018, using 2017 tax information.
+Applying early will allow you to submit the FAFSA as early as October 1 using prior year information.
 Applying earlier will allow you to ensure classes are covered by financial aid much sooner, and will help you avoid processing delays.

 Paper applications are being phased out and are no longer available in the financial aid office.
 You may request a paper FAFSA by contacting 1.800.433.3243 (1.800.4FED AID).